samuel-esp/LinearAlgebraAlgorithms.jl/docs/src/BasicPrim.md

 function prim(A, n)

 *computes the miniminum spanning tree cost.
-Takes the matrix A and the number of nodes*
+Takes the matrix A, n the number of nodes, m the source vector*